Computer programming isn’t just for college students and hackers. Here are four engaging ways to get your kids started with coding.

 “It’s a good way to talk with other people who are interested,” Grewal says.
 “You learn from other people, who then learn from you.”

-However you plan to approach computer programming with your child, it’s important to always keep an open mind.
+However you plan to approach coding for kids, it’s important to always keep an open mind.
 Because no matter how much they may like legos or game design, it’s still possible that coding just isn’t the right activity for them.
-But starting by gauging your child’s interest with some of these tips wouldn’t hurt, and perhaps they might just become the next Bill Gates.
+But starting by gauging your child’s interest with some of these tips wouldn’t hurt, and perhaps they might just become the next tech founder.